erlang/otp/INSTALL-WIN32.md

     on the `Related` link and then on the `Binaries` link (upper right corner of the page last time I looked), you can then reach the "Shining Lights Productions" Web site for Windows binaries distributions.
-Get the latest or 0.9.7c if you get trouble with the latest.
+Get the latest 32-bit installer, or use 0.9.7c if you get trouble with the latest, and install to C:\OpenSSL which is where the Makefiles are expecting to find it.
 It's a nifty installer.
 The rest should be handled by `configure`, you needn't put anything in the path or anything.

     If you want to build openssl for windows yourself (which might be possible, as you wouldn't be reading this if you weren't a